 a.
 Only "new" projects or projects still in the planning phase will be considered eligible for funding.
 Projects currently underway will not be considered eligible.

 b.
-Under the grant program, "improvement" includes the exterior rehabilitation, restoration and/or maintenance of an existing building, as well as new additions.
+Under the grant program, "building improvement" includes exterior rehabilitation, restoration and/or maintenance of an existing building, as well as new additions.

 c.
-Eligible projects may include façade design improvements, exterior painting, brick maintenance, external lighting and signage, weatherization upgrades, and the purchase and/or replacement of awnings visible from the public right-of-way.
+Eligible projects may include façade design improvements, exterior painting, brick maintenance, external lighting and signage improvements, weatherization upgrades, and the purchase and/or replacement of awnings visible from the public right-of-way.
 Other projects will be evaluated and considered on an individual basis.

 d.
 Eligible projects must be visible from the public right-of-way.
 Improvements to building interiors, roofs and/or facades not visible from the public right-of-way are not considered eligible.